 The phases of the Moon are connected to the tides.
 When the Moon is full or new, the tides vary the most from the average water level.
 When the Moon is half lit, the tides vary the least from the average.

-Often, to explain a technological innovation, it’s important to clearly depict a scientific principle (top).
+Often, to explain a technological innovation, it’s important to clearly depict a scientific principle (top and right).
 A presentation graphic displays branch office expansion (bottom).

 10′ tall mural created for the Chabot Space and Science Center, Oakland, California.